apache/mynewt-newt/docs/install/newt_windows.rst

 1. Start a MinGW terminal.

-2. Download the newt binary tar file `apache-mynewt-newt-bin-windows-1.8.0.tgz <https://www.apache.org/dyn/closer.lua/mynewt/apache-mynewt-1.8.0/apache-mynewt-newt-bin-windows-1.8.0.tgz>`__.
+2. Download the latest newt binary tar file for Windows from https://mynewt.apache.org/download.

 3. Extract the file: